 Am I replicating a previous study?
 If I am, in what ways am I improving and refining the research?

-Is this research at the cutting edge of science or is it in an area that is fading out of fashion?
+Is this research at the cutting edge of science or is it in an area that is fading out of relevance?

-Is my research question going to have a meaningful impact upon the field?
+Is my research question going to have a meaningful impact on the field?

 Obviously, for a short-term research project, you do not have to answer yes to all of these questions or be as rigorous.